ceronvgabriel/factored-datathon-2023-datacticos/README.md

 ## Description

-Here, you find a data solution to enhace customer satisfaction based on their positive/negative review patterns.
-Data in Bath: 80%
+Here, you find a data solution to enhace customer satisfaction based on their positive/negative review patterns.\n Data in Batch: 80%
 Data in Streaming: 20%

 ## Features